MuskKat/Simplii/README.md

      - Navigate to [project directory](./).

-     - Navigate to [project directory](./email_notif.py) and give your emailid and password in mail.login('emailid','password') function.
+     - Navigate to [email_notif.py](./email_notif.py) and give your emailid and password in mail.login('emailid','password') function at line 47.

      - Run `python app.py` or `python3 app.py`